carltheperson/advanced-js-objects/chapters/chapter-6.md

 ### bind

 `bind` creates a new function with a `this` that you specify.
-The function it creates will have your `this` no the context.
+The function it creates will have your `this` no matter the context.

 ```js
 function f1() {